-- sets performance targets for the Cementir Group; - shall submit to the Remuneration and Nomination Committee the stock incentive, stock option, corporate shareholding and similar plans motivating and retaining the managers of the Group companies controlled by the Company or, as the case may be, he shall assist the Committee in their drafting, with the support of the Group's Human Resources Department as well; - shall enforce the Company's Remuneration Policy in accordance with this document.
+- sets performance targets for the Cementir Group; - submits to the Remuneration and Nomination Committee the stock incentives, stock options, corporate shareholding and other types of incentive plans, motivating and retaining the managers of the Group companies controlled by the Company or, as the case may be, assisting the Committee in their drafting, with the support also of the Group's Human Resources department;

-Remuneration and Nomination Committee.
+enforces the Company's Remuneration Policy in accordance with this document.

-In accordance with the recommendations contained in the Code and the Board Rules, the Remuneration and Nomination Committee:
+Remuneration and Nomination Committee

-prepares the Board's decision-making (including proposals of the Board for the General Meeting) regarding the determination of the remuneration of individual Directors, including severance payments;
+In accordance with the recommendations contained in the Code and the Board of Directors Rules, the Remuneration and Nomination Committee:

-- submits a proposal to the Board concerning the remuneration of each Director.
-The proposal is drawn up according to the remuneration policy that has been established and in any event it covers: - (a) the objectives of the strategy for the implementation of long-term value creation within the meaning of best practice provision set forth in point 1.1.1 of the Code; - (b) the scenario analyses carried out in advance; - (c) the pay ratios within the Company and the Business; - (d) the development of the market price of the shares; - (e) an appropriate ratio between the variable and fixed remuneration components.
+- prepares the Board's decision-making (including proposals of the Board for the General Meeting) regarding the determination of the remuneration of individual Directors, including severance payments; - submits a proposal to the Board concerning the remuneration of each Director.
+The proposal is drawn up according to the remuneration policy that has been established and in any event it covers: - (a) the objectives of the strategy for the implementation of long-term value creation within the meaning of Best Practice provision 1.1.1 of the Code; - (b) the scenario analyses carried out in advance; - (c) the pay ratios within the Company and the Business; - (d) the development of the market price of the shares; - (e) an appropriate ratio between the variable and fixed remuneration components.
 The variable remuneration component is linked to measurable performance criteria determined in advance, which are predominantly long-term in character; - (f) if shares are being awarded, the terms and conditions governing this.
 Shares should be held for at least five years after they are awarded; and - (g) if share options are being awarded, the terms and conditions governing this and the terms and conditions for exercising the share options.
 Share options may not be exercised during the first three years after they have been awarded.

-Human Resources Department
+Human Resources